-Well back comes SIMGOT a year later with the $109.99 EN700 BASS edition and no surprises what the new title might actually to allude to in terms of revisions on this product line.
+Well back comes SIMGOT a year later with the $109.99 EN700 BASS edition and no surprises about what the new title might actually allude to in terms of revisions on this product line.

 The EN700 BASS is basically the EN700 new and improved and for just $10 more than the original.
 The word BASS is the key pitch here with the EN700 BASS being pushed as much more impactful and fuller sounding than before particularly on the low end as well as smoothing out a few of the treble peculiarities of the original.

 The final pitch is the build itself.
-SIMGOT have done a tiny bit of tweaking to the form factor of the EN700 BASS with an upgraded memory hooking system that should result in a better seal and less chit chat about seal issues than before.
+SIMGOT has done a tiny bit of tweaking to the form factor of the EN700 BASS with an upgraded memory hooking system that should result in a better seal and less chit-chat about seal issues than before.

 The EN700 BASS is a single dynamic driver IEM built from a fairly lightweight aluminum alloy in a two-piece design though the top plate is comprised of 4 layers packed tightly together to be able to produce that distinctive design.

-The back side is all A91 with a shallow teardrop/semi-oval shell and a short straight nozzle and a discreet bass port just below the stem.
+The back side is all A91 with a shallow teardrop/semi-oval shell, a short straight nozzle, and a discreet bass port just below the stem.
 The front side is all Hifiman with a distinctive lateral grill pattern that gives an impression of an open headphone design but it is, in actual, fact, quite closed.